Bodhisatwa-Datta/astrophysical-hydrodynamics/README.md

 ## Authorship and use of tools

 This is my independent computational astrophysics project.
-I chose the model problems, ran the recorded calculations, inspected the figures and CSV data, and take responsibility for the numerical choices and conclusions presented here.
+I chose the model problems, ran the recorded calculations, inspected the figures and CSV data, the numerical choices and conclusions presented here.

 ## Current limitations